Quannah Chasinghorse

-Quannah ChasingHorse is an American model, activist, and actress.
-She is Sicangu Lakota and Hän Gwich'in and has appeared on the 2020 Teen Vogue list of Top 21 under 21.
+Quannah ChasingHorse is an Indigenous American model and environmental activist from Eagle Village, Alaska, United States.
+She has appeared on the 2020 Teen Vogue list of Top 21 under 21.
+She has narrated several nature documentaries, including Bad River (2024) and The American Southwest (2025).

 Career

 ChasingHorse was interested in modeling and fashion from a young age but, due to the lack of Indigenous representation she saw in magazines and fashion shows, did not think it was feasible as a career.
-In 2020, she landed a job with Calvin Klein for their one future #ckone youth campaign.
+Her modeling career began with Calvin Klein in 2020.
 She has since been featured on the covers of Vogue Mexico, Vogue Japan, V Magazine, Elle, and Porter.

-ChasingHorse can be visually recognized for her traditional Alaskan Native face tattoos called Yidįįłtoo, which was tattooed by Jody Potts-Joseph.

 She celebrates indigenous fashion and promotes sustainable indigenous brands.
 Her red carpet look at the Gilded Age-themed Met Gala in May 2022 went viral on social media.
 The Navajo-inspired outfit was created by Peter Dundas, Tabitha Simmons, Gucci Westman, and 2006 Miss Navajo Nation Jocelyn Billy-Upshaw, a family friend.
 Refinery29 called her the "breakout star" of the event.
 That same week, she walked her first runway at New York Fashion Week.

 In March 2023, ChasingHorse was named one of USA TODAY's Women of the Year honorees for her advocacy of "issues of environmentalism, sustainability, women's rights and Native American rights."

+In 2024 she was co-nominated, along with Edward Norton, in the category Best Narration by the Critics' Choice Documentary Awards for narrating the film Bad River.

 Personal life

-Born on the Navajo Nation in Tuba City, Arizona, ChasingHorse is Hän Gwich'in of the Native Village of Eagle in Eagle Village, Alaska, on her mother Jody Potts-Joseph's side.
+Born on the Navajo Nation in Tuba City, Arizona, ChasingHorse is Hän Gwichʼin of the Native Village of Eagle in Eagle Village, Alaska, on her mother Jody Potts-Joseph's side.
 Her biological father is Nathan Chasing Horse (Sicangu-Oglala Lakota from South Dakota).
+Her paternal family claims direct descent from Lakota chief Crazy Horse.

 ChasingHorse spent her early childhood with her mother in Arizona, Mongolia (where her maternal grandparents were Christian missionaries), and New Mexico before the family returned to her maternal homelands in Alaska when she was six.
 She and her two brothers were raised to hunt, fish, and dog mush, by their single mother, who taught them a subsistence lifestyle.
 She lived in Kenny Lake and then Fairbanks.
 She attended Effie Kokrine Charter School.

 ChasingHorse is a fourth-generation land protector for the Arctic National Wildlife Refuge as part of the Alaska Wilderness League.
-At age 17, she sat on the International Gwich’in Youth Council, traveling to Washington, D.C., New York, and Colorado.
-She lobbied against oil leasing that would damage the refuge and supported HR 11-46, a bill that would permanently protect the land.
-She participated in climate rallies both locally and in Denver.
 She has spoken on climate action and indigenous rights at a number of events and panels.